-Explain how poor physical health may affect your social health.
+Explain how poor physical health may affect your social health in 2024

 Answer

-Poor physical health may lead to an undesirable body composition, thereby diminishing self-esteem.
-Low self-esteem hinders the formation of good social connections.
-Suboptimal physical health may hinder participation in several social activities.
+Poor physical health may lead to an unattractive body makeup, thereby reducing self-esteem.
+Low self-esteem hinders the building of good social relationships.
+Suboptimal physical health may hinder involvement in several social activities.

 In this article, we will explain about Explain how poor physical health may affect your social health.